 Tortilla Chip Options

 This isn’t the time to opt for thin “restaurant” tortilla chips.
 You want a nice heart chip that can withstand the weight of the toppings.
-Homemade air fryer tortilla chips make a great option.
-Tostitos makes a great chip as well.
 Just avoid anything labeled “restaurant style” or “cantina” as this indicates a thinner chip.

 Can I Make This In Advance